 ECCP: A student in grades 9 through 12 attending a public school in the state will be permitted to enroll in a UW System institution, or a private, non-profit institution of higher education, to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
 Start College Now: A student in grades 9 through 12 attending a public school in the state will be permitted to enroll in a technical college institution to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
-Start College Now: A student in to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
+Start College institution to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
+Deadlines for both are March 1 of the previous year of enrollment.
+18 credits is maximum for these programs per student.

 We will also continue to offer dual credit options through the technical colleges.
-See board policy page 45.